Climate justice: Do pledges ignore unequal emissions? | DW | 05.05.2021

 This is a question of justice: The US has polluted the atmosphere more than any other economy on the planet and also has more money to deal with it.
 Factoring in those inequalities, Biden's pledge is "very close to or just within" the range of cuts needed to reach 2C, said Andreas Geiges, a researcher at Climate Analytics, which jointly runs the project.
 But it falls short of the more ambitious 1.5C target — even before considering its historic responsibility.

-As leaders pledge to act faster on climate ahead of the COP26 climate summit in November, public figures from activist Greta Thunberg to UN Secretary General Antonio Guterres are demanding not only climate action, but climate justice.
-The two words have echoed through megaphones at packed rallies and resurfaced on placards in Instagram posts after coronavirus lockdowns kept protestors at home.
+As leaders pledge to act faster on climate change ahead of the COP26 climate summit in November, public figures from activist Greta Thunberg to UN Secretary-General Antonio Guterres are demanding not only climate action, but climate justice.
+The two words have echoed through megaphones at packed rallies and resurfaced on placards and in Instagram posts after coronavirus lockdowns kept protestors at home.
 They are increasingly found in scientific studies and political speeches.

 "We demand that you stop systematically targeting the Global South — and Black, brown and indigenous communities — through environmental plunder," said 19-year-old activist Xiye Bastida from Mexico when she addressed world leaders at the summit in which Biden pledged steeper cuts.
 "Solutions must be aligned with the fact that climate justice is social justice."